carlsverre/wraptor/README.rst

     # they don't share the same throttle!
     assert arr == [1, 1]

-By default throttle passes through the return value of the wrapped def if it was called, or None if the def was not called.
+By default throttle passes through the return value of the wrapped function if it was called, or None if the def was not called.
 Use `return_throttle_result=True` to instead return a `bool`:

 .. code:: python